CBI court acquits Chhota Rajan in Mumbai union leader Datta Samant murder case

 Dr Samant was immediately rushed to the nearby Aniket Nursing Home, where he was declared brought dead.

-Later in the day, the Sakinaka police, within whose jurisdiction the murder had taken place, registered an offence against four unknown assailants based on a report lodged by Dr Samant’s driver Bhimrao Sonkamble, who too had sustained injuries to his face and neck in the attack.
+Following the incident, a case was registered at the Sakinaka police station against four unknown assailants based on complaint filed Dr Samant’s driver Bhimrao Sonkamble, who too had sustained injuries to his face and neck in the attack.

 In the first set of trials, some locals were tried, and the judgment was pronounced in July 2000.
 In the case against Rajan, another gangster Guru Satam and Rajan’s trusted lieutenant Rohit Verma were shown absconding, and their trial was separated.